wacncontent/CustomizeTool/removeCommentOutput/articles/scheduler/scheduler-get-started-portal.md

    	![][4]

 7. After you create a job, define a schedule.
-The job could be defined as a one-time job, but let’s pick a recurrence schedule.
+The job could be defined as a one-time job, but let's pick a recurrence schedule.
 Some screenshots in this tutorial show a recurrence of 1 minute for only illustrative purposes, but pick a recurrence of 12 hours.

     1.  **Recur Every:** ` 12 Hours`